Make a Concrete-Block Outdoor Bar

 Just because a piece of furniture is designated for one particular use doesn't mean you can't repurpose it.
 This bright metal desk on casters becomes a sturdy outdoor cart or a dining table for two.
 For seating: Look for throwaway items, such as wide logs, that withstand the wear and tear of outdoor life.

-A Colorful DIY Garden Bench
+Colorful DIY Garden Bench

-A Bench that's Seating Plus Storage
+Seating Plus Storage

-A Rolling Outdoor Table
+Rolling Coffee Table